czbiohub-sf/luminoth/docs/cli/split_train_val.rst

 The ``lumi split_train_val`` CLI tool provides the following options related to splitting and organizing the data.

-* ``filenames``: List of all the bounding box annotation files, can be 1 to n
+* ``filenames``: List of all the bounding box annotation files, can be 1 to n, can be text or csv files

-* ``--percentage``: Percentage of total images to add to the training directory, 1 - percentage is added to the val directory
+* ``--percentage``: Percentage of total images to add to the train directory, 1 - percentage is added to the val directory, defaults to 0.8

-* ``--random_seed``: Random seed for shuffling the images
+* ``--random_seed``: Random seed for shuffling the images, defaults to 43

-* ``--filter_dense_anns``: If this flag is set to True, images with class that has more annotations are completely ignored
+* ``--filter_dense_anns``: If this flag is set to True, images with class that has more annotations are completely ignored, this flag defaults to false

 * ``--input_image_format``: Format of images in input directory